-Metropolitan Housing Access Program (MHAP), is the centralized source for housing services and housing information for persons living with HIV/AIDS.
-MHAP offers financial assistance, housing programs, and Housing Information & Referral Services (HIRS) for eligible DC residents.
+The Metropolitan Housing Access Program (MHAP), is the centralized source for housing services and housing information for persons living with HIV/AIDS.
+MHAP offers financial assistance, housing programs, and Housing Information & Referral Services (HIRS) for eligible District of Columbia residents.

 Income Guidelines for the EFA Program

-Click Here to download the District of Columbia Emergency Financial Assistance (EFA) Application
+Click Here to download the Emergency Financial Assistance (EFA) Application

 Additional EFA Application Forms

 Persons living with HIV who are experiencing homelessness, unstable housing, foreclosure, poor housing conditions, or other housing related problems can be referred to the Housing Counseling Service’s Metropolitan Housing Assistance Program (MHAP) for housing services.
 MHAP staff will assist HOPWA eligible households develop a plan to respond to housing barriers and explore housing options.
-Assistance may include: referrals to emergency, transitional housing programs; housing search counseling, budgeting and credit counseling, tenancy rights and responsibilities counseling, and connection to employment services and programs.
+Assistance may include: referrals to emergency, transitional housing programs; housing search counseling, budgeting and credit counseling, tenancy rights and responsibilities counseling, and referrals to other housing related programs/services.

-Persons living with HIV/AIDS are encouraged to utilize any of the services at HCS.
+Additionally, all housing consumers are encouraged to utilize the wide array of housing services at HCS.
 Aside from specialized services for people living with HIV/AIDS, HCS offers a wide variety of free counseling, training, and technical assistance to home buyers, homeowners, tenants, and homeless persons.
-Please call a MHAP specialist at (202) 667-2681 to learn more about the services at HCS.
+Please call a MHAP specialist at 202-900-9471 to learn more about the services at HCS.
 If you have a housing related issue with which HCS Staff can also refer you to other organizations for assistance.

 If you are HIV+ District of Columbia resident and are in need of transitional or emergency housing please call the MHAP Program at 202-900-9471 for assistance.